KidneyGPS 2.3.1 [2023-09] - update of documentation page

 Detailed information on the selection process can be found

 A GWAS-meta-analysis restricted to individuals of European-ancestry (n=1,004,040) was used to identify independent

 association signals and to calculate posterior probabilities of association (PPA) for all variants in each signal.
-The 99% credible variant set of variants in each signal contains with a 99% % probability the causal variant, under the assumption that there is one causal variant per association signal and that this variant is included in the analysis.
+The 99% credible set of variants contains the causal variant with 99% probability, under the assumption that there is one causal variant per association signal and that this variant is included in the analysis.